 Trek: 5–6 hrs | Meals: B, L, D | Stay: Tengboche

-The trail from Namche climbs through the forest to a high ridge.
-Here you get the finest views of Ama Dablam (6,812m) on the entire route — the mountain that appears in almost every EBC photograph.
-The trail then descends to the Imja Khola before the final climb to Tengboche.
-Furthermore, Tengboche Monastery at 3,870m is one of the most atmospheric stops on any Himalayan trek.
-It is the largest monastery in the Khumbu, with an evening puja ceremony trekkers can attend.
+The trail from Namche climbs through forest to a high ridge, where you get the finest views of Ama Dablam (6,812m) on the entire route — the mountain that shows up in almost every EBC photo.
+It then drops to the Imja Khola before the final climb into Tengboche.
+Tengboche Monastery at 3,870m is one of the most atmospheric stops on any Himalayan trek — the largest monastery in the Khumbu, with an evening puja ceremony trekkers can attend.
 Everest, Lhotse, and Ama Dablam are all visible from the monastery courtyard.
-Consequently, time the arrival at Tengboche before 4:00pm if possible to catch the monastery in afternoon light.
+Aim to arrive before 4:00pm if you can, to catch Tengboche in good afternoon light.

 Day 05 — Tengboche to Dingboche (4,410m)